 Hidden behind barn doors, this small bedroom is a veritable desert oasis.
 Take a page from artist Holli Zollinger’s book and mix in a range of textiles and natural materials—like a rattan pendant and an eclectic mix of throw rugs—to really drive home the cozy feel in a tiny space.

 Our social media editor’s bedroom alcove in her 650-square-foot Williamsburg apartment boasts bold color that doesn’t back down.
 The corner walls in contrasting shades of blue are balanced out by a softer, more neutral bedspread—ultimately proving that small doesn’t have to mean boring.
 “My bedroom gets the least light in the apartment, and the bold walls help create a cozy corner that is more calming than you might think,” says our editor about her space.

-The master bedroom area of this tiny, renovated trailer still packs major style.
-A deeply patterned rug on the floor lets the eye rest on something central without focusing on the space’s lack of square footage, while a large mirror hangs opposite one of the windows, mimicking even more open, natural light.
+The master bedroom area of this tiny renovated trailer still packs major style.
+A patterned rug on the floor lets the eye rest on something central without focusing on the space’s lack of square footage, while a large mirror hangs opposite one of the windows, mimicking even more natural light.

-When your bedroom doesn’t have doors, making it clearly visible from most of your 265-square-foot apartment, it can’t feel like an afterthought.
-This tiny bedroom is anything but: With bespoke artwork, plenty of greenery, and personal touches throughout, it blends seamlessly with the rest of the apartment, and serves just as much as a sitting area as it does a bedroom.
+When your bedroom doesn’t have doors and is visible from most of your 265-square-foot apartment, it can’t feel like an afterthought.
+This tiny bedroom is anything but: With bespoke artwork, plenty of greenery, and personal touches throughout, it blends seamlessly with the rest of the apartment and even doubles as a sitting area.
 Just add floor pillows.